0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/myskills/index.md

 ## :compass: **Executive Summary**

 I am passionate about cybersecurity, my fascination with hacking began in my youth and has remained a constant drive throughout my career.
 My journey started with an electrical engineering background, where I acquired a solid foundation in electronics and microcontrollers.
-Embracing the typical greatest IT minds path and following the path of IT pioneers, I left academia to carve out my own path, a decision fueled by a desire to apply the robust knowledge base I had acquired.
+Following in the footsteps of the most influential minds in IT and the trailblazing pioneers of the field, I left academia to carve out my own path, a decision fueled by a desire to apply the robust knowledge base I had acquired.
 This led me to web development.

 Transitioning into web development, I rapidly evolved into a Full Stack Web Developer, a transformation made possible by the unwavering and invaluable support of great mentors around the world.
 My curiosity soon led me to the cutting-edge technology of blockchain and NFTs, where I was actively involved in innovative projects.
 However, it was the intricate and dynamic field of cybersecurity that truly captivated me, prompting a deep dive into cryptography and a range of security disciplines.